Product Management

 Measure

+As soon as we make changes, the next challenge is to create a feedback loop.
 This is where we see what people do.
-Once we understand how people are really using our product then it helps us to cut through debate in the next two steps of the process with facts rather than feelings.
-It’s how we build a model about what customers respond to.
+Have the changes we’ve just made had the intended impact?
+Do people click on the new link or buy the new product?
+Understanding how people use what we’ve made helps us to cut through debate in the next two steps of the process with facts rather than feelings.
+It’s how we build a mental model about what customers respond to.
 This doesn’t always mean doing what customers love.
 Often it’s a product manager’s job to do what is best for the business as a whole, rather than for individual customers.

 Prioritise

-It’s powerful if there is consensus about the priority projects.
+It’s powerful if there is consensus in the team about the priority projects.
 A useful technique is to organise a prioritisation session where everybody is asked to bring their own top two or three ideas to the table and advocate for them.
 Then, as a group, rank them all in terms of bang (the expected impact on key metrics) vs. buck (the expected cost to implement).
 Finally, pick the ideas which have the best ratio.
 Ideally nobody leaves until everybody has agreed what those are.

-Last but not least, we need somewhere to dump everything else.
+It also helps to have somewhere to dump everything else.
 And for any non-trivial product everything else can be a lot.
 It may be that we don’t even need to write these things down.
 If we’re prepared to assume that good ideas will keep coming up.
 Or, maybe having a long shopping list lets us quickly fill any gaps that appear with something useful.
 Either way, the key is to ensure that these don’t become a constant distraction or an overwhelming backlog that makes it difficult to keep going on the things that need to come first.

 Remember we’ll never be finished, so getting to the end of the list is not the goal.
+Focus means doing less.
+We can be busy or remarkable, but probably not both.

 Scope & design

 Once we realise that the most important thing is what the customer actually does, not what the software can theoretically do, everything should focus on the user experience.
-We typically start with high-level designs and prototypes and later detailed mocks which demonstrate the intent of the user interface.

 We should be able to describe the change are we expecting once this feature is released and how we will measure that.
 This question creates the feedback loop, so we can confirm that the work we’ve done has had the intended impact, or not, and learn from that for future scoping and design work.
 If we can’t clearly articulate what the intended change or benefit is, then we need to think more before we start designing the user experience or writing code.